| Title: | Fast 'match()' Function |

 contiguous input, i.e. unique values in the index are never speparated

 both value and the index chungs can be created on the fly.
-It also
+This

 makes it many orders of magnitude faster than the classical